RoboMWM/RoboMWM/_posts/2024-10-DirectDisc.md

 Little did I know just how involved I'd have to be to get the data off of this burned CD.

 During the weekend I decided to organize the multitude of discs I had stored away.

 Upon flipping through one of the CD cases, I found a marked CD that supposedly contained a PowerPoint of a relative's birthday.
 I remember seeing this file before as a PowerPoint, as it had existed on the floppy disks I went through earlier (this becomes relevant later).

-Most of the disc looks like it's been burned though, so it couldn't possibly just be that 2MB PowerPoint I remember seeing earlier...
+However, I see that the majority of this disc looks like it's been burned; there must be more than just a mere 2MB PowerPoint...

 ## 12pm